How to Start a Keto Diet for beginners

 - Easy recipes with low net carbs to bake your own low-carb meals

-Of course, it is essential to seek medical advice before starting the ketogenic diet.
-It is a great diet that is very effective in losing weight, but it is not for everyone as it might have some side effects.
+It is essential to seek medical advice before starting the ketogenic diet.
+It is a diet that can be very effective for losing weight, but it is not for everyone as it might have some side effects.

 1. What is the keto diet?